ujwalreddybattu04/Sentiment-Analysis-Using-Natural-Language-Processing/README.md

 # 📘 Sentiment Analysis on Kindle Reviews

 A reproducible sentiment-analysis project that classifies Kindle product reviews into **Positive (1)** or **Negative (0)**.
-This repository demonstrates classical text representations (BOW, TF-IDF) and embedding-based representations (Word2Vec — custom & pretrained) and includes an inference script (`predict.py`) to classify new sentences.
+This repository demonstrates classical text representations (BOW, TF-IDF) and embedding-based representations (Word2Vec — custom & pretrained) and includes an inference script (`predict.py`) to classify new sentences And to classify user text.

 ---